Talk about building designs gone wrong. These faux pas take the cake.

 - Name and address of your builder (and your own).

 - The lot description, model number of your home, and elevation showing where it sits on the lot.

 - Attachments and schedules like site plans, drawings, list of specifications such as granite countertops, and the design and construction approval process.

 - What is or isn’t included in the base price.

 - Extras and upgrades you want by model, brand name, size, colour, and price.

 - Costs if you go over or under budget for items of your choice, such as kitchen cabinets.

-- Payment method such as cash, mortgage or conditional on financing.
+- Payment method such as cash, mortgage, or conditional on financing.
 What happens if you get turned down for a mortgage — is the contract null and void?
 Do you get a deposit back if the house sale falls through?

 - A copy of the receipt for your deposit.
 Include the builder’s refund policy and third-party deposit warranty if the deal falls through.

 - Total cost, including who pays the new housing tax rebate.
 Unless you consent to changes or a new price, Ontario’s Consumer Protection Act requires the final cost, including goods and services, to be within 10% of the estimate.

 - Start and end dates and what happens if delays occur.